Skrigueztep/automation-scripts/backup/complete-wordpress-backup/README.md

     wp-content/uploads
     wp-config.php

-then it make a blog db dump
+then it make a blog db dump. <br>

+    LOG -> $HOME/backup-script.log | Shows all dates of all backups made BACKUP Files -> $HOME | All backups save here

 # Notes